 eToro vs Hargreaves Lansdown: investment options

 There’s some key differences here. eToro is a trading platform, and that means it offers a massive range of investment options, to suit all types of traders.
-There’s a huge range of stocks and funds (group of stocks), along with currencies, commodities (like silver and gold), and cryptocurrencies.
+There’s a huge range of stocks and ETFs (group of stocks), along with currencies, commodities (like silver and gold), and cryptocurrencies.
 It’s got pretty much everything you’d ever want to trade.

 Hargreaves Lansdown on the other hand, is a traditional stock broker.
 They offer stocks and funds (such as exchange-traded funds), and that’s pretty much all they do.
 However, the range of stocks and funds on offer is big.
 One of the largest for a broker.